 Chain of Custody certification tracks a product from a certified farm through every step of the process.
 It give you the the assurance you need that your products’ claims are accurate.
 With it, you can have full confidence in your supply chain.

 How do I get chain of custody certification?

 - To begin, register in Marketplace, our traceability and trademark portal.
-After registering, you’ll receive a Marketplace password and information on next steps.
+After registering, you’ll receive a Marketplace username and link to establish a password and information on next steps.

 - Next, Rainforest Alliance will determine your eligibility.
 Eligible companies complete a Chain of Custody Risk Assessment (CRA).
 The CRA is a series of questions about your operations.
 It helps us assess your risk.
 For example, companies that source exclusively Rainforest Alliance Certified products often score as lower risk.
 While companies that mix certified and non-certified products generally score as higher risk.